Cluster System Requirements

 Note

-NVIDIA DGX Spark and NVIDIA Jetson are not supported.
+• NVIDIA DGX Spark, NVIDIA Jetson and workstations are not supported.

 The following configuration represents the minimum hardware requirements for installing and operating the NVIDIA Run:ai cluster on worker nodes.
 Each node must meet these specifications: